Alan Knicely: Early 1980s with the Astros

 Knicely was promoted a level for the 1980 season, playing for the Triple-A Tucson Toros.
 He continued to hit well, batting .318 with 105 RBI, but the Astros had Alan Ashby and Luis Pujols ahead of him, and Knicely's defense was not up to par.
 He was called up once again in September, but his action was limited to a single pinch-hitting appearance.

 In 1981, it was back to the Triple-A Toros for Knicely.
 His defense improved, as he cut his errors in half, and he once again had a good season with the bat, hitting .306 with 96 RBI.
 Once again, however, Major League time would wait until September's roster expansion.
 On September 17, he got his first Major League hit, a single against John Urrea of the San Diego Padres.
 Even then, he did not appear in another game until the final two games of the season.
 Given a chance, he went 4-for-6 in those two games, with a pair of solo home runs.

 Finally, in 1982, Knicely would break camp with the big club, making the roster out of spring training as a right-handed hitter off the bench for the Astros.
-While Ashby and Pujols were still seeing the lion's share of the playing time at catcher, Knicely played 23 games there as well as 17 in the outfield.
+While Ashby and Pujols were still seeing the majority of the playing time at catcher, Knicely played 23 games there as well as 17 in the outfield.
 Knicely's minor league batting prowess did not translate to success in the Major Leagues, as he batted just .188 with two home runs in 133 at bats.
 The following spring, he was traded to the Cincinnati Reds for a pair of prospects, reliever Bill Dawley and outfielder Tony Walker.